Summer Travel in Europe: Essential Tips and Must-Have Gear You Haven’t Considered

 1. Easy To Carry Luggage

 If you’re planning on visiting multiple locations, I think it’s safe to say you’ll need luggage you can easily carry.
-Just imagine yourself going up and down the stairs, you’ve seen in those beautiful pictures of the Amalfi Coast… not the best picture, right?
+Just imagine yourself going up and down those stairs you’ve seen in those beautiful pictures of the Amalfi Coast… doesn't look pretty, right?
 Depending on how you plan to travel (if you’re renting a car, this won’t be an issue, and you can easily take your monster of a suitcase with you), you might want to consider bringing a backpack with multiple compartments.
 I’m saying this because most European cities will have narrow streets of cobblestones and/or many stairs.
 A backpack is the way to go, especially if you plan to take trains.

 If you don’t want to take a backpack, ensure your suitcase isn’t too heavy to carry up and down stairs or onto a train.
 One more thing - not every subway station will have an elevator/escalator, so be prepared to do some heavy lifting.